mobily-enterprises/jsonreststores/README.md

 ### Final changes (source: the object's `changeDoc()` method)

 The final changes to the documentation object are applied by running the `changeDoc(s)` method, which is called in a "constructor-like" fashion: starting from the first prototype in the chain to the last.
-This ensures that _all_ of the changes are applied.
+This ensures that _all_ of the changes are applied throughout the prototype chain of the object.

 This method can be defined when you need to change the default settings of a store.

+For example `HTTPMixin` in JsonRestStores does this:

+    changeDoc: function( store, rn ){
+      var headers;

+      // ...
+      if( rn.put ){
+        rn.methods.put.incomingHeaders =  rn.methods.put.incomingHeaders || [];
+        var headers = rn.methods.put.incomingHeaders;

+        headers.push( { name: 'If-match', doc: "If set to `*`, sets the `overwrite` option to `true`: the `put` will only ever overwrite an existing record.
+It will refuse to create a ne record." } )

+        headers.push( { name: 'If-none-match', doc: "If set to `*`, sets the `overwrite` option to `false`: the `put` will only ever create a new record.
+It will refuse to overwrite an existing record."})
+      // ...
+    }

+It basically adds incoming header options to the PUT method.

 ## Actually rendering documentation